Get insider access

 See our review

-The Anker Soundcore Space A40 Truly Wireless are the best earbuds with Bluetooth in the lower mid-range.
+If you're shopping in the low mid-range market, the Anker Soundcore Space A40 Truly Wireless are the best Bluetooth earbuds we've tested.
 They're a relatively affordable option with numerous features like ANC and app support.
-Their noise isolation performance rivals the Google Pixel Buds Pro Truly Wireless', so they can help reduce noise during your commute or at the office.
-You can also choose different modes to suit different situations, including an adaptive setting to adjust automatically to the amount of noise in your environment.
+Their noise isolation performance punches above their price, so they can help reduce noise during your commute or at the office.
+You can also choose different modes to suit different situations, including an adaptive setting to automatically adjust to the amount of noise in your environment.
 With ANC on, they last about eight hours of continuous use, and their case stores four extra charges.
 Like the previous pick, they support multi-device pairing, too.

 They have a warm default sound profile, with cozy-sounding vocals and lead instruments.
-The companion app includes a graphic EQ and presets if you prefer a different sound, but unlike the Google earbuds, they don't come with any virtual surround sound features.
-They aren't the best option for workouts since they don't have stability fins or a very stable fit and may slip out of place if you move your head around a lot.
-The Anker Soundcore Liberty 4 NC Truly Wireless are a good alternative if you want similarly-performing buds with a slightly different shape.
+Their companion app includes a graphic EQ and presets if you prefer a different sound, but unlike the Sony LinkBuds S Truly Wireless, they don't come with any virtual surround sound features.
+They aren't the best option for workouts since they don't have stability fins and aren't very stable, so they may slip out of place if you move your head around a lot.
+The Anker Soundcore Liberty 4 NC Truly Wireless are a good alternative if you want similarly performing buds with a slightly different shape.
 Compared to the Space A40's rounded look, the Liberty 4 have a more traditional stem design that some users may find preferable.
 The Liberty 4 also bring a touch more bass, though this muddies their reproduction of vocals and instruments a bit.

 See our review